Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 First question, “Does this inform key decisions being made on a monthly or more frequent basis?”.

-In many cases, fixed assets are low enough in volume (think for a remote SaaS company) that it may not be material to include in the month-end process when considering business decision impact alone.
+In many cases, fixed assets are low enough in volume (think of a remote SaaS company) that it may not be material to include in the month-end process when considering business decision impact alone.

 Accounting for fixed assets during the month-end close makes life easier in the long-run.
-So yes, for most companies it’s a part of a quality month-end close process.
+So yes, for most companies, it's a part of a quality month-end close process.

 Example: Recording Stock-based Compensation

-For many businesses, stock-based comp is low enough in volume that month to month the relevant financial data isn’t being used to drive business decisions.
-So no to our first question.
+For many businesses, stock-based comp is low enough in volume that, month to month, the relevant financial data isn't being used to drive business decisions.
+So, no to our first question.

 And compared to accounting for fixed assets or prepaid expenses, it's not too challenging to address stock-based comp at quarter-end — much of the necessary information is likely housed in Carta or a similar tool.